mottaquikarim/pycontent/content/topics/data_viz.md

 ### Objectives

+In this lesson, we'll discuss what plotting capabilities are available with pandas, matplotlib, and seaborn.
+We'll combine a cherry-picking of features that will allow you to create common plots with elegance, but relative ease.
+Here is a summary of points we'll cover:

+>>
+* A review of qualitative data viz best practices
->>* Matplotlib and the building blocks of data visualizations
+* The anatomy of a plot and the building blocks of data visualizations
 	* Seaborn plotting fundamentals and styles
 * Which visualizations to use in different scenarios
-* Example code for common charts and diagrams
+* Example code for common charts and diagrams using Pandas, Seaborn, and elements of Matplotlib

 ### Review